isomerpages/psd-psf/_explore-events/Learning Fest: 23 to 25 July.md

 <ul>
 <li>
 <p>Opening remarks by Ms Tan Gee Keow, Permanent Secretary of the Public
-Service Divison, on creating connections for greater impact, followed by a panel dialogue</p>
+Service Division, on creating connections for greater impact, followed by a panel dialogue</p>
 </li>
 <li>
 <p>Career fitness and development resources</p>